-Our church is one church in the Anglican Diocese of New England, the Province of North America, in the world-wide Anglican Communion.
+We are one church in the Anglican Diocese of New England, which is in the Province of North America, which is in the world-wide Anglican Communion.
 We are a three-streamed church (catholic, evangelical, and charismatic) and express the Faith through mission and proclamation of the Word of God

 First and foremost, Anglicans are Christians.